 If you need it, we can find it, and get it to you.

 As you review your article's sources, it's helpful to make a list of all works cited.
-When you have the whole list, check the UNH law library's holdings by looking for titles in Melcat.
-(There's a guide for searching in Melcat here.)
+When you have the whole list, check the UNH law library's holdings by looking for titles in the Law Library Search Box (There's a guide for Locating Information in the Law Library here.)
 Once you have determined that we don't have the items you need, you can forward your list to Kathy Fletcher, who will order these items via ILL.
 Electronic lists are easiest for her but, you can also fill-out an ILL request form (available on her door) in print, if that's easier.

 **Important** Even though we are the UNH School of Law, we have a separate library and library system from the UNH campuses in Durham and Manchester.
 You might see that they have what you need, but their delivery services do not serve our campus.
 You'll still need to go through ILL to get those items.